Luxoft/cordentity/README.md

     docker create -p 9701-9708:9701-9708 --name indypool teamblockchain/indy-pool:1.5.0 docker start indypool

+After that use the standard Gradle build procedure:

+    gradle clean cleanDefaultPool build

+### Troubleshooting

-Before every run it is recommended to clean the default pool with
+Before every test run it is recommended to clean local pool and wallets data, which by default are stored in `~/.indy_client/`:

     gradle cleanDefaultPool

+Also re-creating the `indypool` docker container is needed to get a clean system.